moscuet/Full-Stack-Open/part3/part3_phonebook/README.md

-to run app with local server data we need to run server as well using separate port with separate bash in root directory: npm run server
+to run app with local server data we need to run server as well using separate port with separate bash
+1. in root directory of server (part3_backend_heroku): npm run server
+2.  in root directory of phonebook: npm start

 To run app from local server: